adeshpokhrel15/Convolutional-Neural-Networks/README.md

 Two parts: <br> (i) a convolutional encoder consisting of two convolutional layers; and <br>
  (ii) a dense block consisting of three fully-connected layers; <br>
- LeNetʼs dense
-block has three fully-connected layers, with 120, 84, and 10 outputs, respectively.
+ LeNetʼs dense block has three fully-connected layers, with 120, 84, and 10 outputs, respectively.
 Because we are still performing classification, the 10-dimensional output layer corresponds to the number of possible output classes.

+### 7. AlexNet <br>